-The legal issues relating to cranes20 October, 2009
+The legal issues relating to cranes

 If a contractor is thinking of bringing a crane on to a development site, any need to oversail into neighbouring land should be identified at the outset as should the potential cost of licences to oversail.
 If a contractor has not negotiated the right to oversail with all the neighbours concerned, then it may face an injunction restraining further work.
 Landowners on the other hand, must be wary of naming too high a price for the licence; holding a contractor to ransom may backfire.

 It was an ancient principle of English law that a landowner’s rights stretch from the centre of the planet all the way to the stars.
 So when a contractor swings a tower crane into motion, there is a real risk that oversailing neighbouring airspace will amount to trespass.

 If a contractor does not have the legal right to oversail, the landowner has two remedies available if negotiation fails: (1) obtaining an injunction to prevent further trespass; and/or (2) seeking payment of a reasonable licence fee through court proceedings.
 An examination of the office copy entries at the land registry should tell the landowner whether a previous landowner granted a permanent right of access over the airspace concerned.